clojurephant/clojurephant/docs/README.md

   middleware 'dev/my-middleware', 'dev/my-other-middleware' // one or more full-qualified middleware function names (append to any existing)

-  // clojureRepl provides fork options to customize the Java process for compilation options.forkOptions {
+  // clojureRepl provides fork options to customize the Java process for compilation forkOptions {
     memoryMaximumSize = '2048m'
     jvmArgs = ['-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005', '-Djava.awt.headless=true']
   }
 }
 ```

-The `ClojureNRepl` task also supports command-line options for some of it's parameters.
+The `ClojureRepl` task also supports command-line options for some of it's parameters.
 Multiple `middleware` must be specified as separate options.

 ```
 ./gradlew clojureRepl --port=1234 --handler=cider.nrepl/cider-nrepl-handler